 - Children (15 and under): Free

 America the Beautiful pass admits cardholder and three adults (where a per person fee is charged.
-This applies to the National Parks and Federal Recreational Lands Pass, Annual Pass, Senior Pass, Access Pass, Military Pass or Volunteer Pass.
+Furthermore, this applies to the National Parks and Federal Recreational Lands Pass, Annual Pass, Senior Pass, Access Pass, Military Pass or Volunteer Pass.

 Free self-guided tours of on the following holidays: